-Revision #/Date: (1)11/08/2012, (2) 2/2/2017, (3) 03/05/2021

-Effective Date: 09/22/2009

-Applicable to: Brevard C.A.R.E.S. staff

-SUBJECT: Brevard C.A.R.E.S.
-Assessment and Strength Discovery Procedure

-PURPOSE:

-This operating procedure outlines Brevard C.A.R.E.S. procedure for the assessment process including conducting the Strengths and Cultural Discovery for families referred to the C.A.R.E.S.
-Program (Family Support) and Safety Management Services Team and Non Judicial In Home Services (for families referred for Child Welfare Diversion Case Management Services).
-This procedure will clarify the protocols and steps taken by the Brevard C.A.R.E.S staff to ensure prompt quality access for families to the services offered by the C.A.R.E.S.
+Series: Operating Procedures COA: CM 3, FSP 3 CFOP: Procedure Name: Procedure Number: Reviewed Date: Revision #/Date: Effective Date: Assessment and Strength Discovery OP BC 1002 02/15/2023 (1)11/08/2012, (2) 2/2/2017, (3) 03/05/2021 09/22/2009 Applicable to: Brevard C.A.R.E.S. staff SUBJECT: Brevard C.A.R.E.S.
+Assessment and Strength Discovery Procedure PURPOSE: This operating procedure outlines Brevard C.A.R.E.S. procedure for the assessment process including conducting the Strengths and Cultural Discovery for families referred to the C.A.R.E.S.
+(Family Support) and Safety Management Services Team and Non-Judicial In-Home Services (for families referred for Child Welfare Diversion Case Management Services).
+This procedure clarifies the protocols and steps taken by the Brevard C.A.R.E.S staff to ensure prompt quality access for families to the services offered by the C.A.R.E.S.
 Program.
 The proper application of this procedure will ensure that Brevard C.A.R.E.S. meets its commitment to ensure continuity of care for families using the strength based wraparound principles of care.

-REFERENCE: Department of Children and Families Operating Procedure No. 170-9 Family Assessment and Case Planning
+References Department of Children and Families Operating Procedure No. 170-9 Family Assessment and Case Planning